MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 >
 > If a device is deleted (from either Azure AD or the on-premises Active Directory), or the device is shifted to a different organizational unit (OU) that isn’t synchronized by Azure AD Connect, the device's record is removed from Azure AD and the group membership is also removed.
 As a result, Intune policies no longer target the device.
 >
-> If the device was part of a dynamic Azure AD group, the policy targeting the device will be resolved within 48 hours.
+> If the device was part of a dynamic Azure AD group, the policy targeting the device will be resolved within a minimum of 48 hours.
 However, if the device was targeted as part of a static Azure AD group, administrators will need to go back and retarget the device.
 >
 > This is a known issue with Azure AD.